 Best for honest financial assessments: Cleo

 The Cleo app is a “sassy” AI-based money management platform.
 It will roast you, make snarky comments about your spending habits and let you know where your money is going each month.
 The app also allows you to borrow funds based on your spending habits and balances.
 You would need to subscribe to Cleo Plus, which costs up to $5.99 per month, and you can get advances of up to $250.

 To connect Cleo with Chime, all you have to do is follow the steps provided on the app to add an external account.

-Qualified members who set up an Empower checking account can get an interest-free advance up to $250.
-Eligibility requires a healthy current bank account, recurring deposits of higher than $500 from your employer, and an $8 monthly subscription fee.
+Qualified members who set up an Empower checking account can get an interest-free advance of up to $250.
+Eligibility requires a healthy current bank account, recurring deposits higher than $500 from your employer, and an $8 monthly subscription fee.
 In addition, you need two deposits of at least $100 within the last two months and a balance of over $100 for at least ten days within the previous 30 days.

-How to connect Chime to Empower:
+How to link Chime to Empower: